mgravell/Pipelines.Sockets.Unofficial/docs/arenas.md

 }
 ```

-The above is trivially possible with arrays (`T[]`), but the above declaration is actually invalid; the CLR assumes that `Allocation<T>` could feasibly contain a field of type `T` (now, or in the future), and if it did, a `struct` would indirectly contain itself.
+The above is trivially possible with arrays (`T[]`), but the above declaration is actually invalid; the CLR assumes that `Sequence<T>` could feasibly contain a field of type `T` (now, or in the future), and if it did, a `struct` would indirectly contain itself.
 This makes it impossible to determine the size of the `struct`, and the CLR refuses to accept the type.
 It works with naked arrays because the runtime knows that an array is a regular reference, but the above would also fail for `Memory<Node>`, `ReadOnlySequence<Node>`, `ArraySegment<Node>` etc.

 Because this type of scenario is desirable, we add an additional concept to help us with this use-case: *untyped allocations*.
 Actually, they aren't really untyped - it is all just a trick to make the runtime happy, but - the following works perfectly and remains zero-allocation: